The Value of Value

 3. Without exception, always have some way of capturing your thoughts - a pen and paper, recorder, tablet, till receipt and pencil, or whatever you can think of.

 4. Think of the journey ahead, but stay in the moment.
 Books are written page by page.
-Sometimes it flows like honey; other times it's like hand-to-hand combat with the English language.
+Sometimes it flows like honey; other times it's more akin to hand-to-hand combat with the English language.

 5. The English language is your friend.
 Its rich dversity gives you limitless ways to express yourself.
 Revel in that and strive to find and express your own voice.